jbadhree/jbadhree.github.io/content/problem.md

 In summary, here’s how I define a problem:

-`An Undesired, Hard to Vary, Refutable, Validatable, Predicted Future Event.` and `Predict but be Prepared`.
+`An Undesired, Hard to Vary, Refutable, Validatable, Predicted Future Event.` I also advice to `Predict, but be Prepared`.

 By approaching problems this way, we shift from reactive thinking to proactive problem-solving, grounded in systemic understanding and a focus on future possibilities.